anlutfi/PyNpArr_2_CppCvMat/readme.md

-imgtst.py is a file that tests sending and receiving an image from Python to C++ and back.
+imgtst.py is a file that tests sending an image from Python to C++ and back.

 cpp2py files: